The DESI Y1 RR Lyrae catalog II: The metallicity dependency of pulsational properties, the shape of the RR Lyrae instability strip, and metal rich RR Lyrae: The edges of the RR Lyrae instability strip

-\citet{Marconi2015} predicted the position of the edges of the instability strip using nonlinear convective hydrodynamical models of RRLs in a broad range in metal abundances ($Z=0.0001$--$0.02$).
-Figure~\ref{fig:teffmetcorrelation} also shows the region in [Fe/H] vs. \teff\ space covered by the discrete predicted values of the first overtone blue edge and the fundamental red edge of the instability strip, as provided by \citet{Marconi2015} (Table~2 in their work).
-These values include the instability strip edges at the zero-age horizontal branch (ZAHB) for stellar masses of 0.54-0.80\,M$_\odot$ (the leftmost limit of each shaded region in Figure~\ref{fig:teffmetcorrelation}; sequence A in their table), and those for a luminosity 0.1\,dex brighter than the ZAHB (sequence B), for the luminosity of central He exhaustion (sequence D), and for a 10\% less massive and 0.2\,dex brighter than the ZAHB model (sequence C).
-We find a remarkable agreement between the predicted red edge at the ZAHB and our $2\sigma$ limit in the entire [Fe/H] range of comparison.
-For the blue edge, the predicted boundary at the ZAHB lies between the $1\sigma$ and the $2\sigma$, with \teff\ consistent with $1\sigma$ at higher metallicity and with $2\sigma$ at lower metallicity.
-We note that our measurements (as characterized by Equation~\ref{eq:TEFFfeh_relation_2sig}, i.e., our $2\sigma$ limit) are in agreement with the results from \citet{Marconi2015}, which predict a roughly constant width (of the order of $\sim$1300-1400\,K) among different chemical compositions.
-In Figure~\ref{fig:teffmetcorrelation}, we find that the instability strip as a whole moves towards cooler \teff\ with more metal-poor RRLs, although this trend is less clear at the red end.
+We find a good agreement between the predicted shape of the red edge at the ZAHB (i.e., their sequence A) and the shape of our derived limits in the entire [Fe/H] range of comparison.
+For the blue edge, the predicted boundary at the ZAHB lies closer to our percentile-based region rather than our broader trapezoid model (Equation~\ref{eq:IS_trapezoid11}).
+The percentile-based limits are, however, consistent with the trapezoid model in the region between the half-ramp midpoint and the plateau boundaries (Equations~\ref{eq:IS_trapezoid12} and ~\ref{eq:IS_trapezoid13}), suggesting that both approaches delineate the same physical region of the instability strip.
+We note that our measurements between [Fe/H] of $-2$ and $-1$ are in rough agreement with the results from \citet{Marconi2015}, which predict a roughly constant width (of the order of $\sim$1250-1400\,K; we find $\sim$1150-1300\,K for our trapezoid model and $\sim$1200-1350\,K for our percentile-based estimate) among similar chemical compositions.
+In Figure~\ref{fig:teffmetcorrelation}, we find that the instability strip as a whole moves towards cooler \teff\ with more metal-poor RRLs, although this trend is not statistically significant at the red end.
 This tendency is also observable if we consider non-corrected \teff\ from DESI's RVS or SP pipelines.
 Interestingly, a similar trend was identified by \citet{Luo2021} using $\sim400$ RRab in LAMOST DR6, and previously reported by \citet{Sandage1993}.
-We note that these results contrast the predictions of \citet{Marconi2015} (available down to ${\rm [Fe/H]}\sim-2.20$\,dex) of a shift toward cooler \teff\ with increasing metal content.
-Potential explanations for this shift include a systematic lost of precision and accuracy for [Fe/H] and/or \teff\ in the very metal-poor regime ([Fe/H] $<-2$\,dex) in our data or the unsuitability of the hydrodynamical models considered in this metallicity regime.
-The discrepancy could also be explained by the relative numbers of post-ZAHB stars at different metallicities or by the lack of sizable samples of RRLs near the blue edge of the fundamental-mode instability strip (which could cause the 5th and 16th percentiles to move towards hotter temperatures) and RRc near the blue edge of the instability strip (idem, but for the 84th and 95th percentiles).
+We note that these results contrast with the predictions of \citet{Marconi2015} (available down to ${\rm [Fe/H]}\sim-2.20$\,dex) of a shift toward cooler \teff\ with increasing metal content.
+Potential explanations for this shift include a systematic lost of precision and accuracy for [Fe/H] and/or \teff\ in the very metal-poor regime ([Fe/H] $<-2$\,dex) in our data, limitations and biases in the determination of pulsation-corrected \teff, or the unsuitability of the hydrodynamical models considered in this metallicity regime.
+The discrepancy could also be explained by the relative numbers of post-ZAHB stars at different metallicities or by the lack of sizable samples of RRLs near the red edge of the fundamental-mode instability strip (which could cause the 1st percentiles to move towards hotter temperatures) and RRc near the blue edge of the instability strip (idem, but for the 99th percentiles).